Changing Demographics: Nurturing humanity

 Unmet patient needs

-¼ of all deaths are premature - and there - 95% of rare diseases lack FDA-approved treatments
+¼ of all deaths are estimated to be premature, and 95% of rare diseases currently lack FDA-approved treatments

 Rising healthcare costs